DebanjanaKar/Covid19_FakeNews_Detection/transformer_classifiers/README.md

 #### For training from scratch :
 For each of the files below, set the correct path of your local server

-1. Use `preprocess.ipynb` to preprocess the dataset
+1. Copy the data folder of this repo to this directory and run `preprocess.ipynb` to preprocess the dataset
 2. For feature extraction :
 - Run `extract_toxic.ipynb` to calculate the bias  score.
 - Run `fact_check.py` to get link scores.